Affiliate membership is offered to individuals who meet one or more of the following criteria:

-D.O.s eligible for American Osteopathic Board of Dermatology certification and who are new graduates completing residency or a fellowship training program in the year in which they apply, qualify for a discounted dues rate of $125 (USD) for the first year's dues plus a $100 non-refundable application fee.
+DOs eligible for American Osteopathic Board of Dermatology certification and who are new graduates completing residency or a fellowship training program in the year in which they apply, qualify for a discounted dues rate of $125 (USD) for the first year's dues plus a $100 non-refundable application fee.
 Membership begins Jan.
 1 or July 1 of each year.

-For additional details, please refer to the Article III, Section 2(d) of the Academy Bylaws.
+For additional details, please refer to Article III, Section 2(d) of the Academy Bylaws.

-Dues paid to the AADA are not deductible as a charitable contribution, but may be deductible as a business expense related to your practice excluding the 18 percent of dues attributed to lobbying activities.
+Dues paid to the AADA are not deductible as a charitable contribution, but may be deductible as a business expense related to your practice, excluding the 12 percent of dues attributed to lobbying activities.